Are our dreams and nightmares proof of a non-ordinary state of reality? If they are, why are we so skeptical of other non-ordinary states?

-This is a plane of experiential reality that exists outside the shared experience of normal reality.
+This is a plane of experiential reality outside the shared experience of normal reality.
 Many people share the same experience of waking consciousness.
 However, we do always share the same experience of reality.
 Our dreams provide a unique experience.

 Another state of consciousness beyond the default settings is the Shamanic Journey.
 This is probably the first advanced level of consciousness discovered by man.
 This method opens a doorway to a heightened state of awareness Michael Harner calls “The Shamanic State of Consciousness” (SSC).
 Mr. Harner is an anthropologist, author, and modern-day Shaman.
 It uses sound as a gateway.
 Perhaps it is just a signpost pointing us to a greater understanding of reality?

 Dreams are an imaginary landscape of the mind.
-We don’t have to use any special technique to reach this
+We don’t have to use any special technique to reach this partition of awareness.

 Proof of Non-Ordinary Reality